UTNuclearRoboticsPublic/assembly_glovebox_dataset/README.md

 To setup modules, run `pip install -e .`

-Create a python environment using the `requirements.txt` or `environment.yml`

 Download the dataset from the [Texas Data Repository](https://dataverse.tdl.org/dataset.xhtml?persistentId=doi:10.18738/T8/85R7KQ) such that the `Dataset` folder is on the same level as the `training` folder.

 ## Training